matthewgthomas/gratitude/src/content/theme-nature.md

 One small way I love intentionally rooting my attention to nature is through haiku.
 Vastness is hard to truly comprehend, but art can help.
 Haiku is a snapshot of a moment in spacetime; in some ways, you don’t write the haiku: the haiku reveals itself to you.

 <Aside>“Every block of stone has a statue inside it and it is the task of the sculptor to discover it.”
 So goes a quote attributed to Michaelangelo.
 Some Inuit sculptors perceive their materials to contain stories and forms waiting to be revealed by the artist.
-In Terry Pratchett’s Discworld, “Inspiration Particles” constantly shoot through the universe and – just occasionally – a brilliant one strikes you.</Aside>
+In Terry Pratchett’s Discworld, “Inspiration Particles” constantly shoot through the universe and—just occasionally—a brilliant one strikes you.</Aside>

 Here’s one from a contemplative solo moment on the other side of the world: